SamScherer1/SwiftDJITutorials/source/ios-tutorials/SimulatorDemo.md

 In this tutorial, you've learned how to use the DJISimulator feature to simulate aircraft's flight behaviour in a simulated environment based on the virtual stick control input and show the changes of simulator state(Yaw,Pitch,Roll,PosX,PosY and PosZ) in real time.
 Also you've learned how to use Virtual Stick control to send virtual stick flight control data to the aircraft.

-This demo is a simple demonstration of using DJISimulator, to have a better user experience, you can create a 3D simulated environment using 3D game engine like <a href="https://unity3d.com" target="_blank"> Unity3D </a> or <a href="http://cocos3d.org" target="_blank"> Cocos3D </a> to show the simulated data and aircraft flight behavious inside your mobile application (Like the Flight Simulator in DJI Go app)!
+This demo is a simple demonstration of using DJISimulator, to have a better user experience, you can create a 3D simulated environment using 3D game engine like <a href="https://unity3d.com" target="_blank"> Unity3D </a> or <a href="http://cocos3d.org" target="_blank"> Cocos3D </a> to show the simulated data and aircraft flight behaviors inside your mobile application (Like the Flight Simulator in DJI Go app)!

 Furthermore, the DJISimulator allows for automated testing in continous integration environment(Like <a href="https://jenkins.io" target="_blank"> Jenkins </a>), it would help your DJI-SDK based application testing process.
 Good luck, and hope you enjoyed this tutorial!